 How to create a survey

-Design and frame survey with different types of questions such that it extracts the right answers from the audience - answers that offer meaningful insights into ways you can improve your services.
-Powerful question types such as Net Promoter Score (NPS) will help you identify promoters and detractors, define faults, blind spots, improvement areas or concerns and, in turn, achieve long-term improvement and growth.
+Design the survey with different types of questions such that it extracts the right answers from the audience - answers that offer meaningful insights into ways you can improve your services.
+Question types such as Net Promoter Score (NPS) will help you identify promoters, passives and detractors, define faults, blind spots, improvement areas or concerns and, in turn, achieve long-term improvement and growth.

-If you want to save time on thinking over and creating questions, you can use one of the 300+ free survey templates and customize the logic as per your requirements.
-These templates have been prepared by professional experts having experience in industry-specific surveys.
+If you want to save time and effort on creating questionnaire, you can use one of the 300+ free survey templates and customize the logic as per your requirements.
+These templates have been prepared by seasoned professionals having experience in the respective domain.

 Whether you design the survey on your own or use a template, customize its theme to give a more professional image.
 The survey that you send out to your employees or customers, be they existing or potential, must resonate with your brand voice.